 Prepaying significantly reduces your costs because it locks you into a cheaper pricing table than paying monthly.
 If your expense rate exceeds the amount you’ve prepaid for, you’ll simply get billed the difference that month (at the discounted yearly rate).

-If we're taking over an existing set of books, there's an onboarding fee equal to one month of bookkeeping to help us make sure the cutover is a smooth one.
-This fee is waived if we're starting your bookkeeping work from scratch.
+Yes, there's an onboarding fee equal to one month of bookkeeping to help us make sure your setup process is a smooth one.

 Pilot does all of its bookkeeping in QuickBooks Online because it offers a number of advantages: